microsoft/FluidFramework/build-tools/packages/build-cli/README.md

 fluid build-tools, primarily by reusing existing build-tools functionality and wrapping it in a more consistent, maintainable CLI using [oclif](https://oclif.io).

-flub is not built in CI.
-You need to build it locally.

 <!-- toc -->
 * [@fluid-tools/build-cli](#fluid-toolsbuild-cli)
 * [Commands](#commands)